VulgarBear/ttr-wiki/content/modding/mod collections.md

 draft: false
 date: 5/2/25
 ---
-We utilize a few different ways to mod our games including steam workshop collections, r2modman packs, and prism launcher.
+We utilize a few different ways to mod our games including steam workshop collections, Gale Mode Manager packs, and prism launcher.
 If you would like a mod to a pack below please speak to the owner.
 To have your pack listed here please contact server staff.

+*Gale Mod Manager has be chosen in favor over R2ModMan.
+If you use R2 the codes supplied below should continue to work as the programs are built on the same base code.*

 ### Steam Collections
 **(Vulgar)** [Civ VI: Unified Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=2804180095): Collection of mods to enhance and improve on the default Civ VI playthrough.
 Generally used within our multiplayer games.